Person with blond hair smiling while on a laptop.

 Because general liability insurance covers lawsuits from individuals outside your company, any business or sole proprietor that interacts with the public should consider this coverage.

 This is true regardless of your type of business and its structure, as any individual or company could face a lawsuit.
-That includes IT consultants who visit client properties, home-based businesses that receive deliveries, and tech companies that work with clients in-person or digitally.
+That includes IT consultants who visit client properties, home-based businesses that receive deliveries, and SaaS companies that work with clients in-person or digitally.

 TechInsurance is a trusted insurance expert for small businesses, including contractors and consultants, with extensive knowledge of the IT sector.